-As of the end of the 2020 fiscal year, the Audit Committee was composed of Janice G. Rennie (Committee Chair), Louis-Pierre Gignac and Kim Keating, all independent directors.
-Ms. Rennie is a Chartered Professional Accountant and is currently a member of the audit committee of two other publicly traded reporting issuers, and she has also previously chaired several other audit committees.
+As of the end of the 2021 fiscal year, the Audit Committee was composed of Janice G. Rennie (Committee Chair), Louis-Pierre Gignac and Juliana L. Lam, all independent directors.
+Ms. Rennie is a Chartered Professional Accountant and is currently the Chair of a reporting issuer (and ex-officio member of that reporting issuer's audit committee, and formerly a regular member of that committee), a member of the audit committee of one other publicly traded reporting issuer, and she has also previously chaired several other audit committees.
 Ms. Rennie previously served as Chair of the audit committee of the Province of Alberta.
 She is Chair of EPCOR Utilities Inc., a reporting issuer.
 Mr. Gignac is a CFA® charterholder.
-Ms. Keating is a Professional Engineer with over 20 years experience in the global offshore energy sector.
-She is currently Chief Operating Officer of the Cahill Group - one of Canada's largest multi-disciplinary construction companies.
-She is a director with one other reporting issuer.
+Ms. Lam is a Chartered Professional Accountant and a Chartered Accountant and has served in various senior executive financial roles during her career.
+She is a member of the audit committee with one other reporting issuer.

-Over the course of the 2020 fiscal year, the Audit Committee has:
+Over the course of the 2021 fiscal year, the Audit Committee has:

-- reviewed the Corporation's quarterly financial statements and made recommendations to the Board in relation thereto; - reviewed the Corporation's Management's Discussion and Analysis, related annual and interim earnings news releases and other financial disclosures; - reviewed the CEO and CFO compliance certificates and management's compliance memoranda on a quarterly basis; - reviewed quarterly reports of the internal and external auditors of the Corporation, as well as the annual audit report of the external auditor and the Internal Auditor's (as defined below) report on the annual Internal Audit Plan; - reviewed and discussed progress related to the company-wide implementation of an ERP system and the company's on-going cybersecurity-related initiatives; - reviewed and discussed the VP Legal Affairs' report on the annual insurance review; - reviewed the Corporation's Code of Ethics and Business Conduct; - reviewed the Audit Committee's Charter and Work Plan; - conducted an analysis of potential related party transactions; - conducted a review of the Internal Auditor's Mandate; - conducted the annual assessment of the external auditor; - reviewed whistleblower complaints involving alleged financial mismanagement, if any; and - reviewed on-going legal claims and tax audits on a quarterly basis.
+- reviewed the Corporation's quarterly financial statements and made recommendations to the Board in relation thereto; - reviewed the Corporation's Management's Discussion and Analysis, related annual and interim earnings news releases and other financial disclosures; - reviewed the CEO and CFO compliance certificates and management's compliance memoranda on a quarterly basis; - reviewed quarterly reports of the internal and external auditors of the Corporation, as well as the annual audit report of the external auditor and the Internal Auditor's (as defined below) report on the annual Internal Audit Plan; - reviewed and discussed progress related to the company-wide implementation of an ERP system and the company's ongoing cybersecurity-related initiatives; - reviewed and discussed the VP Legal Affairs' report on the annual insurance review; - reviewed the Corporation's Code of Ethics and Business Conduct; - reviewed the Audit Committee's Charter and Work Plan; - conducted an analysis of potential related party transactions; - conducted a review of the Internal Auditor's Mandate; - conducted the annual assessment of the external auditor; - reviewed whistleblower complaints involving alleged financial mismanagement, if any; and - reviewed ongoing legal claims and tax audits on a quarterly basis.